bhch/django-jsonform/docs/quickstart.rst

     admin.site.register(ShoppingList)

-Now go the admin site and visit the *"Add new"* shopping list page.
+Now go to the admin site and visit the *"Add new"* shopping list page.
 The form should look something like this:

 .. image:: _static/quickstart.gif